 In the meantime, even though Amazon’s policies have yet to recognize the CBD industry for the value these cannabinoids provide, you can still buy CBD oil that actually works by buying it from other sites or directly from the manufacturer.
 But what should you look for?

 Now that you have a better understanding of how some labels are misleading, if your goal is to find the best CBD oil products available, your first priority is to look for ones that actually say CBD on the label.
 If the brands or product lines you’re looking at have no mention of CBD, you won’t obtain the benefits associated with this particular hemp plant extract.

 Also, pay attention to what the milligram dosage on the label is referencing.
 Is it simply telling you how much hemp seed oil the product has?
 Or maybe it’s referencing its olive oil content?
-Either way, though it may appear that “more is better,” if the product doesn’t actually contain CBD, it really doesn’t matter how much of these other oils it has because you won’t be able to experience its anti-inflammatory or pain-relieving effects.
+Either way, though it may appear that “more is better,” if the product doesn’t actually contain CBD, it really doesn’t matter how much of these other oils it has because you won’t be able to experience its positive effects.

 Additionally, quality products made with CBD oil extracts will be tested by a third-party lab.
 Therefore, if your CBD hemp oil mentions nothing about being tested in this way, choose another brand.
 The reason that third-party testing is important is because, not only does this type of lab confirm that the amount of CBD listed on the label is, in fact, included in the product, but it also means that it doesn’t also contain ingredients that can potentially harm you.
 Things that may fall into this category include heavy metals and fillers that could do more harm than good.